michaele490/ExampleApplication/readme.md

 1. use the cd command to navigate to the downloaded projects directory
 2. Run the npm start command to run the project

+# Running Application in Cloud
+So far the only working address for application on the web is the public IPv4 address with port 3000

 ***